Phedona/Blueprint-Guides/README.md

 7. After waiting for the installation script to finish, open up your Pterodactyl admin panel and click on the puzzle icon in the top right of the website.

 ### Upgrade
-To upgrade Blueprint or its extensions, follow these steps:
+To upgrade Blueprint or its extensions after a Pterodactyl Update, follow these steps:

 1. Create a backup of your current panel.
 In case anything goes wrong, you can use your backup.
 2. Run the command `blueprint -upgrade`.